palaumarc/flickr_gallery/README.md

 ## Deployment

 **It is necessary to configure the app before starting it.
-Read Configuration chapter**
+Read Configuration chapter.**

 This will generate production-ready client files, ready to be served from the backend server.
 After that, it will start it.
 The app will be accessible on: http://localhost:8080